What it is

 What it isn’t

 Not a hype letter.
 Not a doom letter.
 Not a content-marketing vehicle for an AI startup.
-The premise depends on the writer having a day job in the practice; the moment that stops being true, the newsletter loses standing to make the jokes it makes.
+The premise depends on the writer having a day job in the practice.
+The day that stops being true, the newsletter loses the standing to make its jokes.